What Canada can do now to secure its energy export future

 To ensure Canada's future prosperity in the energy sector, Canadians need to create consistent and cohesive policies on energy exports.
 Learn more.

-By Geoff Hill and Ron Loborec
+By Ron Loborec

 Canada possesses an abundance of oil and natural gas reserves, among which are Alberta’s oil sands.
 Ensuring these resources continue to spur economic development and provide royalties and tax revenue will require Canadian producers to develop consistent and cohesive policies on energy exports.